Learn how you can use Gua Sha to support skin health, why a serum is an important part of using a Gua Sha stone and the best facial serum for Gua Sha.

 Dry skin is a problem that many people struggle with.
 You can use different types of oils to help keep your skin healthy and happy.
 If you have problems with dry skin, here are some of the most helpful oils and serums you can use:

-- Coconut oil: Coconut oil is natural, safe for skin, and readily accessible.
+Coconut oil is natural, safe for skin, and readily accessible.
 It’s rich in lauric acid, which is antibacterial and anti-inflammatory, both of which are ideal traits for a Gua Sha oil.
-Coconut oil is also an emollient, helping soothe inflamed or upset skin.
-Emollients help fill in gaps and cracks in your skin, allowing your Gua Sha stone to move more easily over your skin.

 Oily skin is caused by overproduction of sebum, an oily substance secreted from your pores.
 Despite your skin being oily already, certain oils can help keep your skin happy and healthy and allow you to use your Gua Sha stone at the same time.

-- Aloe vera oil: You’ll likely already know aloe vera as being good for sunburns.
+You likely already know aloe vera is good for sunburns.
 But did you know it also has potential benefits for issues arising from oily skin?
 According to the Mayo Clinic, aloe vera can help reduce flaky skin caused by too much oil.
 Aloe vera oil can be used with Gua Sha to help lubricate your skin, preventing too much tugging or stretching.

 If you have sensitive skin, you already know how difficult, and sometimes stressful, it can be to find an oil that doesn’t cause you problems.
 You’ll need to use an oil of some sort for Gua Sha to work well, so it’s a good idea to do some reading on what might be best for you.